cityjson/metadata-extended/README.md

 The CityJSON v1.1 core `"metadata"` has only those 6 properties allowed:

-  - citymodelIdentifier
-  - datasetPointOfContact
-  - datasetTitle
-  - datasetReferenceDate
   - geographicalExtent
+  - identifier
+  - pointOfContact
+  - referenceDate
   - referenceSystem
+  - title

 and the MetadataExtended Extension adds several ISO19115-compliant properties, see the paper [A metadata ADE for CityGML](http://dx.doi.org/10.1186/s40965-018-0057-4) for more details and justifications.